avm2108/intrepid-swe6733/README.md

 - Our team decided to use Jira as our primary tool for task tracking throughoout the project.
 The product backlog can be found here https://intrepidemerg.atlassian.net/jira/software/projects/IN/boards/1/backlog

+1. Ordering Rationale
+- Intrepid's product backlog will be ordered by stages of development, which can help the development team prioritize tasks, manage complexity, and deliver value to stakeholders more efficiently.
+By focusing on frontend development tasks first, the team can create a user-friendly and engaging interface that meets the needs and expectations of its target audience, while also gathering feedback and iterating quickly to improve the app's design and functionality.
+After ordering the backlog by stages of development each task will then be prioritized by risk, helping the team prioritize the most critical and high-risk tasks first, reducing the likelihood of delays, failures, or unforeseen issues that may impact the overall project timeline and success.